chrisgleissner/java-kotlin/README.md

-# kotlin-java
+# java-kotlin
-Equivalent code samples in Kotlin and Java
+Equivalent code samples in Java and Kotlin